-The person-level weight PERWT12F was developed in several stages.
-First, person-level weights for Panel 16 and Panel 17 were created separately.
-The weighting process for each panel included adjustments for nonresponse over time and calibration to independent population totals.
+The person-level weight PERWT13F was developed in several stages.
+Person-level weights for Panel 17 and Panel 18 were created separately.
+The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
 The calibration was initially accomplished separately for each panel by raking the corresponding sample weights for those in-scope at the end of the calendar year to Current Population Survey (CPS) population estimates based on five variables.
 The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-A 2012 composite weight was then formed by multiplying each weight from Panel 16 by the factor .49 and each weight from Panel 17 by the factor .51.
+A 2013 composite weight was then formed by multiplying each weight from Panel 17 by the factor .506 and each weight from Panel 18 by the factor .494.
 The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
 The composite weight was raked to the same set of CPS-based control totals.
-When the poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
-Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty), the other five variables previously used in the weight calibration, as well as age categories cross-classified with categories associated with numbers of office-based visits and age categories cross-classified with categories reflecting the number of prescribed medicines purchased.
+Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) the other five variables previously used in the weight calibration, and a variable associated with number of hospital stays for those under the age of 65.

-3.2.1 MEPS Panel 16 Weight Development Process
+3.2.1 MEPS Panel 17 Weight Development Process

-The person-level weight for MEPS Panel 16 was developed using the 2011 full year weight for an individual as a "base" weight for survey participants present in 2011.
-For key, in-scope members who joined an RU sometime in 2012 after being out-of-scope in 2011, the initially assigned person-level weight was the corresponding 2011 family weight.
-The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2012 for key, responding persons in-scope on December 31, 2012.
-These control totals were derived by scaling back the population distribution obtained from the March 2013 CPS to reflect the December 31, 2012 estimated population total (estimated based on Census projections for January 1, 2013).
+The person-level weight for MEPS Panel 17 was developed using the 2012 full year weight for an individual as a "base" weight for survey participants present in 2012.
+For key, in-scope members who joined an RU some time in 2013 after being out-of-scope in 2012, the initially assigned person-level weight was the corresponding 2012 family weight.
+The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2013 for key, responding persons in-scope on December 31, 2013.
+These control figures were derived by scaling back the population distribution obtained from the March 2014 CPS to reflect the December 31, 2013 estimated population total (estimated based on Census projections for January 1, 2014).
 Variables used for person-level raking included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
 (Poverty status is not included in this version of the MEPS full year database because of the time required to process the income data collected and then assign persons to a poverty status category).
-The final weight for key, responding persons who were not in-scope on December 31, 2012 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The final weight for key, responding persons who were not in-scope on December 31, 2013 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.